scenariomartin/EnglishWords/words.md

  obstruct 1
 preclude                            inter:bury
 restrain v                          internet
-restraint n ::PN ,in the absence of internal, moral restraints, external ones can only do so much. restrict restriction ,the agreement eased restrctions on Iran.
+restraint n ;PN ,in the absence of internal, moral restraints, external ones can only do so much. restrict restriction ,the agreement eased restrctions on Iran.
   strict j 1 :exact 3
   strike 1 ::hit knock airstrike:raid